VidathD/AL/Concepts of IT/Activities of Data Processing/Data Gathering.md

 ### MICR (Magnetic Ink Character Recognition)

-A MICR device or Magnetic Ink Character Reader, supports to input data written in special magnetic ink under cheque.
+A MICR device, or Magnetic Ink Character Reader, supports to input data written in special magnetic ink under cheques.

 ### Magnetic Strip Readers

-Magnetic Strip Reader is used to read data stored in magnetic strip attached on credit cards and ATM cards
+Magnetic Strip Reader is used to read data stored in magnetic strip attached on credit cards and ATM cards.

 ### Barcode Readers

-Uses visible light to scan barcodes that contain data and input it to the computer
+Uses visible light to scan barcodes that contain data and input it to the computer.

 ### Sensors